 Paris Saint-Germain midfielder Marco Verratti believes Fabio Capello would be the perfect replacement should Carlo Ancelotti leave his role this summer.

-The current Russia coach has been heavily rumored to be les Parisiens' top target, with Real Madrid closing in on convincing the Ligue 1 champion to part with Ancelotti as the club looks for someone to step into Jose Mourinho's shoes.
+The current Russia coach has been heavily rumoured to be les Parisiens' top target, with Real Madrid closing in on convincing the Ligue 1 champions to part with Ancelotti as they look for someone to step into Jose Mourinho's shoes.

-Verratti, who enjoyed a league-winning debut season at Parc des Princes, admits he would be sad to see the current coach depart, but insists that the former England and Juventus boss would be a brilliant successor.
+Verratti, who enjoyed a league-winning debut season at Parc des Princes, admits he would be sad to see the current coach depart, but insists that the ex-England and Juventus boss would be a brilliant successor.